About the Club

 Principles of Shotokan Karate

-2. Loyalty: Faithfulness to your sensei and dojo is a core principle, echoing the samurai tradition and Confucian values.
-Think of it as a two-way street: your unwavering commitment encourages your sensei to share a deeper well of knowledge and wisdom.
+Faithfulness to your sensei and dojo is a core principle, echoing the samurai tradition.
 This precious bond between teacher and student forms the bedrock of your learning path.

-3. Endeavour: Mastery demands unwavering dedication and commitment.
-Superficial efforts won't suffice – genuine, consistent striving is key.
-Your sensei will recognize and reward your sincere effort, investing more time and guidance in your growth.
+Mastery demands unwavering dedication and commitment.
+Superficial efforts won't suffice – genuine, consistent striving is key to your growth in karate.

-4. Respect: Respect for others is woven into the very fabric of Japanese and Okinawan cultures, and by extension, the martial arts.
-Gichin Funakoshi, a Karate pioneer, famously declared that "karate begins and ends with respect."
-He emphasized that courtesy forms the cornerstone of the dojo environment.
-This respect is expressed through proper bowing and courteous conduct in all aspects of life – towards your sensei, family, educators, and the world around you.
+Respect for others is woven into the very fabric of Japanese culture.
+As Gichin Funakoshi said, "karate begins and ends with respect."
+This respect is expressed through proper bowing and courteous conduct.

-5. Self-Control: A trained martial artist possesses strength and a competitive spirit.
-However, true power lies in using these gifts for good.
+True power lies in using strength for good.
 A karate-ka's unwavering spirit is for self-defense and upholding justice, not for needless aggression.
-True character allows you to walk away from a fight, demonstrating control over your emotions and inner peace.
-Your victories lie in mastering yourself, not in inflicting harm.
+Your victories lie in mastering yourself.